ChainsawGarden/Cataclysm-DDA-DF/doc/GAMEPLAN_DESIGN.md

 - Fatigue
 - Dexterity Drop
 - Decreased Immunity
+#### POST PREGNANCY
+- Weight Loss
+- Mood swings
+- Hunger
+- Thirst
+- Occasional Nausea
+#### THE BABY
+The baby is a special monster that has only one other stage: Child.
+After it reaches age 5, the baby turns into a Child.
+Memories will quickly and randomly be removed until age 8.

 ### Worldgen
 During worldgen, these family groups can generate.
 Not all family groups will have all associations.